IPSL-AID: Generative Diffusion Models for Climate Downscaling from Global to Regional Scales: Conclusions and limitations

 \paragraph{Competing Interests} None.

-\paragraph{Data Availability Statement} The data and source code used for training and testing in this work are publicly available.
-The IPSL-AID source code is available on GitHub at: \url{https://github.com/kardaneh/IPSL-AID}.
-The ERA5 reanalysis data used for training and evaluation are publicly available from the Copernicus Climate Data Store (CDS) at \url{https://cds.climate.copernicus.eu}.
+\paragraph{Data Availability Statement} The IPSL-AID source code is publicly available on GitHub at \url{https://github.com/kardaneh/IPSL-AID}.
+The specific code version, along with the pre-trained model checkpoints, configuration scripts, and the 2021 ERA5 dataset used for inference in this study, are archived and publicly accessible on Zenodo at \url{https://doi.org/10.5281/zenodo.19200763}.

 \paragraph{Ethical Standards} The research meets all ethical guidelines, including adherence to the legal requirements of the study country.

 \paragraph{Author Contributions} Conceptualization: All authors contributed equally.
 Data curation: Kishanthan Kingston; Formal analysis: All authors contributed equally.
 Funding acquisition: Jean-Francois Lamarque, Olivier Boucher, Kazem Ardaneh; Investigation: All authors contributed equally.
 Methodology: All authors contributed equally.
 Project administration: Olivier Boucher, Kazem Ardaneh; Resources: Olivier Boucher, Kazem Ardaneh; Software: Kazem Ardaneh, Kishanthan Kingston; Supervision: Jean-Francois Lamarque, Olivier Boucher, Freddy Bouchet; Validation: Kishanthan Kingston, Kazem Ardaneh, Pierre Chapel; Visualization: Kishanthan Kingston, Kazem Ardaneh, Pierre Chapel; Writing – original draft: Kazem Ardaneh; Writing – review and editing: All authors contributed equally.
 All authors have reviewed and approved the final manuscript.